-A majority of aviation executives (64%) expect their companies will hire mechanics over the next 3 years to expand their workforce, when 72% expect this search for qualified candidates to get much harder.
+64% of aviation executives expect their companies will hire mechanics over the next three years to expand their workforce, while 72% expect this search for qualified candidates to get much harder.

-The need for specialised engineering mechanics in the aviation industry is at an all-time high when the pool of qualified candidates is at an all-time low – creating a true war for talent within aviation and a need for companies to not only attract but also retain this talent to meet the critical and time-sensitive projects they have in their pipelines.
+The need for specialised engineering mechanics in the aviation industry is at an all-time high when the pool of qualified candidates is at an all-time low.

-Our client – a global aircraft manufacturing company – manages a critical program for the British government, DAFCS, and needed the talent to perform regular maintenance on the Chinooks at several Royal Air Force bases.
+Our customer, a global aircraft manufacturing company, manages a critical programme for the British government, DAFCS, and needed the talent to perform regular maintenance on the Chinooks at several Royal Air Force bases.

-After a thorough assessment of the existing process Pontoon’s team recommended and implemented Autologyx as the central Document Management System to manage both onboarding and candidate care for the client.
+Our team conducted a thorough assessment of the existing process, recommended and implemented a central Document Management System to manage both onboarding and candidate care for the customer.

-A key success factor of the new tech-enabled process was building it in a non-linear fashion which allowed for parallel processing of multiple onboarding steps – ultimately eliminating process roadblocks candidates encountered before and improving their overall experience.
+A key success factor of the new tech-enabled process was building it in a non-linear fashion which allowed for parallel processing of multiple onboarding steps.

-The implementation of Autologyx and adoption from both the client and the engineering mechanics workforce has allowed for a quicker and simplified onboarding process that meets the deadline-driven nature of this work.
+Our implementation and adoption from both the customer and the engineering mechanics workforce has allowed for a quicker and simplified onboarding process that meets the deadline-driven nature of this work.

 Tangible results included: